zent-contrib/codemods/README.md

 - target: the target major release of zent, default is latest major release
 - silent: no stdout, default is `false`
 - output: write to stdout instead of overwriting files
-- color: highlight output when `output` enabled
+- color: language for highlight when `output` enabled
 - quote: style of quote. `'auto' | 'single' | 'double'` is valid, default is `auto`

 ## zent-codemod.json